csmaller/blog/content/blog/relationships-in-the-2020s.md

 "Is everything ok with us?
 Are you ok?"

 I get up.
 I am short with her: "If you keep asking me this every other day you should just go home.
-I don't go for this needy , clingy shit!"
+I don't go for this needy, clingy shit!"

-"Babe, why are you being like this?",  she cries, confused.
+"Babe, why are you being like this?" she cries, confused.

 I storm out of the room.
 I go and try to sleep on the couch.
 She follows me and stares at me with sad eyes.
 It makes me more upset.
 I am pissed and I don't really know why.

 Inside I am raging.
 I am so irritated with her.
 We've been together for a little over a month.
 We already took a road trip to San Diego and surfed every day.
 We've camped in the back of my truck.
 We rock climb.
 We have great sex.
 She loves most of the things I do.
 She skis and snowboards and is a ski patroller and part time actress.
 She loves my music and plays ok guitar.
-She checks off all the boxes for me.
+She checks all the boxes for me.
 She's goofy and kind and tall and blonde and pretty.
 So what is my problem?

-Welcome to relationships in the new millennium.

 ## \----------